MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 ### Task 10: Save and Quit

 Add a listener to `saveAndQuitButton`.
-This should call the `controller.quitProgram()` to close the program.
+This should call the `controller.quitProgram()` method to close the program.

 Do not display any dialogs.